 A young boy, Conan, becomes a slave after his parents are killed and tribe destroyed by a savage warlord and sorcerer, Thulsa Doom.
 When he grows up he becomes a fearless, invincible fighter.
 Set free, he plots revenge against Thulsa Doom.

 In a future, private underground prison/Fortress, the inmates are computer controlled with CCTV, dream readers and devices that can cause pain or death.
 John and his illegally pregnant wife are inside but want to escape before birth.

-In New York, the owner of a sophisticated antique shop Russell Edwin Nash is challenged to a sword fight in the parking lot of the Madison Square Garden by a man called Iman Fasil that is beheaded by Russell.
+In New York City, the owner of a sophisticated antique shop Russell Edwin Nash is challenged to a sword fight in the parking lot of the Madison Square Garden by a man called Iman Fasil that is beheaded by Russell.
 He hides his sword and is arrested by the police while leaving the stadium.
-Russell recalls his life in the Sixteenth Century in Scotland, when he is Connor MacLeod and is deadly wounded in a battle against another Clan.
-However he surprisingly survives and his Clan believes he has a pact with the devil and expels him from their lands.
-Then he meets Juan Sanchez Villa-Lobos Ramirez that explains that he is immortal unless he is beheaded.
-Further, the immortals dispute a game killing each other and in the end only one survives receiving a price with the power of the other immortals.
-Russell is released by the police, but the snoopy forensic agent Brenda J. Wyatt is attracted by the case since she founds fragments of an ancient Katana and follows Russell.
+Russell recalls his life in the sixteenth century in Scotland, when he is Connor MacLeod, and is fatally wounded in a battle against another Clan.
+However, he surprisingly survives and his Clan believes he has a pact with the devil and expels him from their lands.
+Then he meets Juan Sanchez Villa-Lobos Ramirez, who explains that he is immortal unless he is beheaded.
+Further, the immortals dispute a game killing each other and in the end only one survives receiving a prize with the power of the other immortals.
+Russell is released by the police, but the snoopy forensic agent Brenda J. Wyatt is attracted by the case since she found fragments of an ancient Katana and follows Russell.
 But the also ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 47 of 61 people found this review helpful.